adamd1008/mpi-gdb/README.md

     mpirun -n 2 ./a.out

-In this case, you will see two xterms appear, each attached to each MPI process running in the world communicator.
+In this case, you will see two xterms appear, each running `gdb` attached to each MPI process running in the world communicator.
+Each `gdb` will automatically attempt to unwind the stack back to your code, at which point they can then be used as normal.

+## How it works

+The utility stops execution racing ahead of the `MPI_GDB_INIT()` call with a simple `sleep()` guard:

+    while (start == 0)
+      sleep(1);

-GDB can attach before any code executes after the `MPI_GDB_INIT()` call because of a sleep guard.
-On modern 64-bit Linux distros, the stack trace below the utility looks like this:
+On modern 64-bit Linux distros using `glibc`, the stack trace below the utility looks like this:

     #0  0x00007f5639cc97cd in nanosleep () from /lib64/libc.so.6
     #1  0x00007f5639cc971a in sleep () from /lib64/libc.so.6
     #2  0x0000000000401622 in mpigdb_init_func () at ../../mpi-gdb/mpi_gdb.h:80

-GDB naively attempts to unwind the stack back to your code by automatically executing the following commands:
+`gdb` naively attempts to unwind the stack back to your code by automatically executing the following commands:

     finish
     finish
     set var start = 1
     finish

-GDB can then be used as normal.

-As noted above, this may not work on archiotectures other than x86-based.
-Tweak as appropriate.
+## Limitations

+This code has been written for Linux on x86-based architectures.
+If the stack is different under `sleep()` on your architecture, the `-ex` arguments supplied to `gdb` will need to be modified as appropriate.

+This utility will obviously not work across MPI instances running on different systems.

+Although I haven't seen it happen myself, the `start` variable may be optimised out or otherwise made redundant.

 ## Disabling `mpi-gdb`

 The utility can be disabled by adding the `NDEBUG` preprocessor directive, as is typical during a release build.